cilynx/Candyhouse-Linux/README.md

 [http://www.wolfteck.com/projects/candyhouse/openwrt/](http://www.wolfteck.com/projects/candyhouse/openwrt/)

-## Avoiding/Fixing the 3-reboot-stock bug
+## Returning to the stock firmware for reflashing

-Candyhouse routers have a failed boot counter that acts as a safety mechanism.
+Candyhouse routers have two seperate partitions for firmware and a failed boot counter that acts as a safety mechanism.
 After three failed boots, the bootloader automatically stops trying to boot the failing firmware image and switches to the other partition set -- the "last known good".
-OpenWRT is not aware of this couter and as such does not reset it on successful boot.
-Thus, if you reboot OpenWRT three times, you'll find that you're back to the Cisco stock firmware.
-Conversly after another 3 reboots it will switch back to OpenWRT.

-To get around this issue, add your public SSH key after initial setup to the routers list, then `ssh root@192.168.1.1`.
-Once you're in the routers shell run `fw_setenv auto_recovery no`.
-This will stop the router from reverting to the stock firmware after 3 reboots.
+This build of OpenWRT will reset it to 0 on a successful boot.
+Since firmware flashing is currently not possible from this OpenWRT build we need to return to the stock firmware to flash new OpenWRT builds.

+You can switch firmware by convincing the router it has three bad boots, either by powering off the router 5 seconds after it starts repeatedly - 3 times in succession.

+Or switch by disabling the boot counter reset in OpenWRT and doing three normal reboots.
+You can disable the reset by ssh'ing into the router: `ssh root@192.168.1.1` and removing executable permissions for the reset script 'chmod 644 /etc/init.d/linksys_recovery'.

 # Building / Installing Modules